ycdxsb/PocOrExp_in_Github/2024/README.md

 - [https://github.com/CyberSecuritist/CVE-2024-21754-Forti-RCE](https://github.com/CyberSecuritist/CVE-2024-21754-Forti-RCE) :  ![starts](https://img.shields.io/github/stars/CyberSecuritist/CVE-2024-21754-Forti-RCE.svg) ![forks](https://img.shields.io/github/forks/CyberSecuritist/CVE-2024-21754-Forti-RCE.svg)

 ## CVE-2024-21733
  Generation of Error Message Containing Sensitive Information vulnerability in Apache Tomcat.This issue affects Apache Tomcat: from 8.5.7 through 8.5.63, from 9.0.0-M11 through 9.0.43.
+Other, EOL versions may also be affected.

 Users are recommended to upgrade to version 8.5.64 onwards or 9.0.44 onwards, which contain a fix for the issue.